-The least costly CX-9, the Sport, has a 7.0-inch touchscreen and cloth seat trim.
+The least costly CX-9, the Sport FWD, has cloth seat trim, a 7.0-inch touchscreen, 18-inch wheels, and drives the front wheels only.

 Spending more for a CX-9 Touring gets you a cabin trimmed in black leather and an 8.0-inch touchscreen.
 Both front seats are power adjustable and heated.
 Headlights turn on automatically when it’s getting dark, and windscreen wipers operate automatically when it rains.

 Paying more again for a CX-9 GT brings front parking sensors, the choice of black or beige leather trim, and keyless entry, which allows you to unlock the doors while the key remains safe in a pocket or bag.
-The driver’s seat can remember your position, which makes it easy to restore after a companion has driven the car.
+The driver’s seat can remember your position, which makes it easy to restore after a companion has driven the car, and you can heat the front and middle-row seats.
 There is a better sound system (with digital radio), a power-operated tailgate, a powered glass sunroof, and roll-up sunshades for the rear door windows.
+Traffic sign recognition helps you keep track of speed limits.

 In addition, a CX-9 GT’s wheels are two inches bigger, at 20 inches, and wrapped in lower profile tyres that sharpen the steering.